Skip to main content

 #

-Now Windows Hello for Business isn’t strictly a Windows Autopilot thing, but if you’re deploying a Windows Hello policy to either your users, then they’re going to get prompted to configure Windows Hello when they sign in.
+Now Windows Hello for Business isn’t strictly a Windows Autopilot thing, but if you’re deploying a Windows Hello for Business policy to either your users or devices, then they’re going to get prompted to configure Windows Hello when they sign in.

 So we were happy to see the use of Windows Hello for Business as an authentication method, to add multi-factor authentication to Windows 11 accounts, recommend by CIS 🎉.